SonicTS/Chame_App/VSCODE_TASKS.md

 ## 🔧 Utility Tasks

+### Database Inspection
+- **Database Inspection: List All Databases**
+  - Lists all available test databases and their types
+  - Shows version information and database types available
+  - Quick way to see what test data is available
+  - Command: `python testing/comprehensive_api_tests.py --list-databases`

+- **Database Inspection: Inspect All Versions**
+  - Shows table contents for all test database versions
+  - Displays record counts for each table in each database
+  - Perfect for understanding test data structure across versions
+  - Command: `python testing/comprehensive_api_tests.py --inspect all`

+- **Database Inspection: Detailed Inspection (All Versions)**
+  - Shows detailed table information including column names and sample data
+  - Provides comprehensive view of database schemas and content
+  - Includes sample records for small tables
+  - Command: `python testing/comprehensive_api_tests.py --inspect all --inspect-detailed`

+- **Database Inspection: Inspect Latest Version**
+  - Shows table contents for only the latest test database version
+  - Faster than inspecting all versions when you only need current data
+  - Command: `python testing/comprehensive_api_tests.py --inspect`

 ### Framework Information
 - **Testing Framework: Show Overview**
   - Displays comprehensive information about the testing framework